SpoonLabs/astor/docs/extension_points.md

 chooses the $S$ variants with best fitness values  to be part of the next generation.

+### Implementation details, Inputs and outputs

+To implement a new strategy of navigation of the search space (which it involves the creation of a new approach) it is necessary to create a class that extends `fr.inria.astor.core.solutionsearch.AstorCoreEngine`

+Then, that class must override the method `public void startEvolution() throws Exception` to implement the desired navigation strategy.
+Note that the suspicious space and the operator spaces are built according to the values of the extension point EP\_FL and EP\_OD, respectively.

 Selection of suspicious modification points (EP\_MPS)
 -----------------------------------------------------